aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 ## Pre-requisites
-This guidance assumes the user already has access to an AWS account and has the [AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured to access the account using their credentials.
+This guidance assumes that the user already has access to an AWS account and has the [AWS command line interface](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured to access the account using their credentials. **Ensure that the output option for the AWS CLI is switched to `json`.** To do so, run the command `aws configure` and modify the output option when prompted.
+If the AWS CLI output option is set to its default `text` output then you may encounter an error while deploying the terraform templates.

 While the commands and scripts here were tested on `bash` and `zsh` shells, they can be run with some modifications in other shells, like `Windows PowerShell` or `fish`.

 To deploy the infrastructure and run the examples, we need: